niekky/ESP32-Autonomous-car/README.md

   Bad tuning example
 </p>

 Tuning is dull and time-consuming.
-If we want to change a config, we have to upload code again, which takes around 2 minutes, and doing that a lot of time will take forever.
+If we want to change a configuration, we have to upload code again, which takes around 2 minutes, and doing that a lot of time will take forever.
 Therefore, we create a website especially for tuning.
 With that, tuning is a lot faster and we don't need to upload code again.

 <p align="center">
   <img src="https://i.imgur.com/vuwY05H.png" width="700">